-Introduction to Accounting

-The exploitation cycle

-Investment and financing cycles

-Financial statements and accounting regulations

-Total class credits and hours

-Part I. Introduction to Accounting

-Fart I. Introduction to Accounting

-Topic 1.
-Definition and classification of accounting systems

-Economic information in daily life: users and fields of 3

-USE The system of economic circulation: types

-The system of economic circulation: types The structure of economic circulation: classes

-Economic activity: types

-Elements of an accounting definition

-Accounting information systems

-Topic 2.
-The conceptual framework of accounting

-· · · · · · · · · · · · · · · · · · ·

-Definitions of assets and liabilities

-Definitions of income and expense 3

-Definitions of collection and payment 3

-Conditions of recognition

-The accounting method

-Chronological and cumulative records

-Data accounting process

-Topic 3.
-The accounting cycle: simplified model

-Wealth and business income

-Wealth and Income Tracking Model 3

-Operating activities -

-Investing and financing activities

-The balance sheet, income statement and cash flows
+Topics Introduction to Accounting The exploitation cycle Investment and financing cycles Financial statements and accounting regulations Total class credits and hours Part I. Introduction to Accounting Topic 1.
+Definition and classification of accounting systems Economic information in daily life: users and fields of use The system of economic circulation: types The structure of economic circulation: classes Economic activity: types Elements of an accounting definition Accounting information systems 3 Topic 2.
+The conceptual framework of accounting Definitions of assets and liabilities Definitions of income and expense Definitions of collection and payment Conditions of recognition The accounting method Chronological and cumulative records Data accounting process 3 Topic 3.
+The accounting cycle: simplified model Wealth and business income Wealth and Income Tracking Model Operating activities Investing and financing activities The balance sheet, income statement and cash flows 3

 Part II.
-The operating evole

-Part II.
-The operating cycle
+The operating cycle Topic 4.

-Topic 4.
 Buying and selling of goods.
-Expenses and income

-Purchases and sales of goods.
-Discounts, rebates and
+Expenses and income Purchases and sales of goods.
+Discounts, rebates and returns.

-returns.

 VAT on sales.
-9

 Current financial assets and liabilities.
 Personnel expenses: posting payroll.

-Other current operations: purchases and sales of

-services and supplies.
+Other current operations: purchases and sales of services and supplies.
 Other income.
 Impairment of current rights, provisions and accruals.

-Topic 5.
-Inventory

-Inventory classes.

-Valuation of inventories produced by the company: cost

-classes.

-Agreements for the valuation of departures and cost of 6
+9 Topic 5.
+Inventory Inventory classes.
+Valuation of inventories produced by the company: cost classes.
+Agreements for the valuation of departures and cost of sales.
+The periodic stocktake of inventory: mission and procedure.

-sales.

-The periodic stocktake of inventory: mission and

-procedure.

 Inventory impairment: calculation and use of corrective accounts.

-dooding.

-Part III.
+6 Part III.
 Investment and financing cycles Topic 6.
 Non-Current assets Concept and classes of technical fixed assets.
 Acquisitions.
 Use and depreciation.
 Disposal of fixed assets: disposal and retirement.
 6 Topic 7.
 Internal and external financing Financing through capital.
-Return on capital External financing cycle Overdrafts 6 Trade discount Credit policies, loans and their costs Part IV.
+Return on capital External financing cycle Overdrafts Trade discount Credit policies, loans and their costs 6 Part IV.
 Basic financial statements and accounting regulation Topic 8.
 Basic financial statements and accounting regulation Accounting process for a financial year.
 The importance of the accrual principle.
 Income tax.
 The Income statement.
 The balance sheet.
-Profit distribution 3 Topic 9.
+Profit distribution 3

+Topic 9.
 Financial statements: the economic vision Financial statement analysis Basic ratios The breakdown of profitability: margin and turnover Financial profitability and leverage 3